-A notable example of the misuse of the power of eminent domain was the decision of the city of Detroit during the 1970s to condemn and level a thriving ethnic neighborhood so that the site could be transferred to General Motors for a new Cadillac assembly plant.
-80 While there may be "public benefits" from such condemnations, those benefits are incidental.
+A notable example of the misuse of the power of eminent domain was the decision of the city of Detroit during the 1970s to condemn and level a thriving ethnic neighborhood so that the site could be transferred to General Motors for a new Cadillac assembly plant.81 While there may be "public benefits" from such condemnations, those benefits are incidental.
 They do nothing to alter the essential character of the condemnations as transfers from one private party to another.
+Recently, however, in County of Wayne v.
+Hathcock (2004),82 the Michigan Supreme Court repudiated its Poletown holding as a "radical and unabashed departure from the entirety" of its takings jurisprudence, one that departed from "the 'common understanding' of 'public use" when the state's constitution was ratified.

 Far more common is government's enactment of regulations that prohibit owners from using their property in otherwise legitimate ways but do not compensate them for the losses they suffer.
-Rather than condemn undeveloped land for a public park, taking title, and paying the owner compensation, government prohibits development as "harm ful to the land's natural characteristics" and pays the owner nothing for his losses.81 Rather than spruce up downtown streets as an attractive public venue, government declares the regional shopping center the new "public square" and commandeers its common areas for political speech by uninvited strangers.
-82 Rather than purchase highly fractionated shares of ownership in parcels of tribal land from their owners and combine them to facilitate development, government terminates the owners' right to pass their interests on to their heirs.83 In each of those examples, government argued that it did not take "the property" and did not owe just compensation.
+Rather than condemn undeveloped land for a public park, taking title, and paying the owner compensation, government prohibits development as "harmful to the land's natural characteristics" and pays the owner nothing for his losses.83 Rather than spruce up downtown streets as an attractive public venue, government declares the regional shopping center the new "public square" and commandeers its common areas for political speech by uninvited strangers.84 Rather than purchase highly fractionated shares of ownership in parcels of tribal land from their owners and combine them to facilitate development, government terminates the owners' right to pass their interests on to their heirs.85 In each of those examples, government argued that it did not take "the property" and did not owe just compensation.
 But again, "property" is not a mere thing; rather, it is rights in a thing that may be asserted against others.
 In the examples given, the owner of undeveloped land was deprived of the right to use it, the shopping center owner was deprived of the right to exclude the political speaker, and the owner of the fractional share was deprived of the right to dispose of his interest.

 Each of those examples constitutes a regulatory taking.
-That idea is clear in Justice Holmes's "too far" language in Pennsylvania Coal.^{8 4} The phrase was suggested even more directly in 1981 in Justice Brennan's dissent in San Diego Gas & Electric Company v.
-City of San Diego:
+That idea is clear in Justice Holmes's "too far" language in Pennsylvania Coal.86 The phrase was suggested even more directly in 1981 in Justice Brennan's dissent in San Diego Gas & Electric Company v.
+City of San Diego.